 3 Under-the-Radar Midstream Companies

-U.S. domestic oil and gas production is higher than it has been in decades, and as a result the midstream industry is booming as well.
+U.S. domestic oil and gas production is higher than it's been in decades, and as a result, the midstream industry is booming as well.
 But headline hogs such as Kinder Morgan and TransCanada aren't doing all the work.

 Across the country there are hundreds of unheralded midstream outfits that are contributing as well.
-These companies may be potential buyout targets, destined for incredible growth, or they may be about to go bust -- and they are worth a little research.
+These companies may be potential buyout targets, destined for incredible growth, or about to go bust, and they are worth doing a little research on.
 With that in mind, today we begin to get to know three under-the-radar pipeline companies.

 These three stocks don't capture the headlines the way other midstream companies do, but they could be a valuable addition to your portfolio.
 Using Internet tools like My Watchlist can help you stay informed and figure out which one is best for you.

 At the time this article was published Fool contributor Aimee Duffy doesn't own shares of the companies mentioned in this article.
 If you have the energy, check out what she's keeping an eye on by following her on Twitter, where she goes by @TMFDuffy.Motley Fool newsletter serviceshave recommended buying shares of Chevron, Enterprise Products Partners, and TransCanada.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.